jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 + [] Mention of extended_entities as place to go for any native media parsing.

 --------------------------
-# Matching on Tweets with photos and videos
+# Matching on and parsing Tweets with photos and videos

 + [Introduction](#intro)
 + [Matching and parsing Tweets with native media](#native)